srjit/sales-time-series-analysis/docs/README.md

 - Interpretability

-The current visualization let's the user know the sales prediction ahead.
+<p align="justify"> The current visualization let's the user know the sales prediction ahead.
 We want to extend this to let the user know Which features drive the decision of increase/decrease in the sales.
-This will help the store managers on their Next Best Action (NBA) and manage store effectively.
+This will help the store managers on their Next Best Action (NBA) and manage store effectively. </p>

 - Evaluation Metrics

-Include more evaluation metrics as part of validation plot that will help a Data Scientist to make better decisions on the model performance.
+<p align="justify"> Include more evaluation metrics as part of validation plot that will help a Data Scientist to make better decisions on the model performance. </p>

 - Comprehensive

-Enable user to upload different datasets on time series and able to predict the target variable for the regression problems.
+<p align="justify"> Enable user to upload different datasets on time series and able to predict the target variable for the regression problems. </p>

 ### Related Research